PROFESSOR, MEDIA & CULTURAL STUDIES

 the postmodern hybridity of a reluctantly globalizing Japan.

-At Allegheny College, the summer EXL 594 Experiential Learning (EL) travel seminars (for 2-4 credits) typically include travel in the U.S. or abroad, and incorporate a range of on-site explorations, intercultural activities, and lectures/workshops by local experts, that complement or illustrate the seminar topic.
+At Allegheny College, the summer EXL 594 experiential Global Learning (GL) travel seminars (for 2-4 academic credits) typically include travel in the U.S. or abroad, and incorporate a range of on-site explorations, intercultural activities, and lectures/workshops by local experts, that complement or illustrate the seminar topic.
 The seminars encourage students to integrate their intercultural and experiential learning with theory and research from their fields.

 Students are exposed to diverse ideas, peoples, cultures, perspectives, and ways of life.
 The EXL 594

-The 2018 Summer Japan Experiential Learning (EL) Seminar to Japan (video above) co-led by Associate Prof. Darren Miller (Art) and myself, introduced students to how centuries-old traditions have shaped the consciousness of contemporary Japan.
+The 2018 Summer study abroad seminar to Japan (video above) co-led by former Associate Prof. Darren Miller (Art) and myself, introduced students to how centuries-old traditions have shaped the consciousness of contemporary Japan.

-We visited traditional gardens, shrines, and palaces.
-Then, we explored different museums -- watching robots play music at the Toyota Museum, before traveling to a village where we saw how feminine entrepreneurship (making life-sized dolls) can produce economic and social feminist empowerment.
-The art island of Naoshima was a lesson in how small towns can collaborate with industry houses to re-create themselves creatively and profitably.
+The group spent a week at Keio University in Tokyo taking intensive Japanese language classes.
+We then traveled across Nagoya,Kyoto, Okayama, Hiroshima, Shin-Osaka, and Shinagawa by bullet train.
+We visited traditional gardens, shrines, and palaces, and explored different types of museums -- even watching robots play music at the Toyota Museum.
+In Nagoya, the famous doll-populated village, we saw how a feminine craft (making life-sized dolls) has resulted in economic and social feminist empowerment for the woman behind these creations.
+We also visited the art island of Naoshima, which was a lesson in how small towns can collaborate with global corporate houses to re-create themselves creatively and profitably.

-We learned how to make our own fake food (shokuhin sampuru), took an intensive language course at Keio University in Tokyo, and discovered the importance of mascots in all aspects of Japanese life.
-From animal-cafes to open-air markets; from tea ceremonies and coffee houses to conveyor-belt sushi, fantastically fluffy egg sandwiches at Lawson's and the best desserts ever, Japan proved to be a gastronomic delight.
-Students were quick to spot links between the symbols in the historical kimonos on display in museums, and myths informing anime and video game narratives, and it all came together when we got to the modern marvel of Studio Ghibli, a wonderland producing media fantasies that enthrall contemporary generations.
+Alongside other experiences, we learned how to make our own fake food (shokuhin sampuru), and discovered the importance of mascots in all aspects of Japanese life.
+From tea ceremonies and coffee houses, to conveyor-belt sushi, fantastically fluffy egg sandwiches at Lawson's and the best desserts ever, Japan proved to be a gastronomic delight.
+Students were quick to spot links between the symbolic narratives in the traditional kimonos on display in museums, and the myths informing anime and video game narratives.
+All this came together when we stepped into the modern marvel of Studio Ghibli, a storytelling wonderland, producing media fantasies that enthrall contemporary generations.

 However, the highlight was meeting the 103-year old survivor of the Hiroshima bombings, who you see towards the end of the video above.
 She insisted on meeting each member of the group individually, saying our names aloud and blessing us.
 After a day spent re-visiting the horrors of Nagasaki and Hiroshima, that encounter taught us more about peace and reconciliation than any exhibit, and it left us humbled.